alexhilman/k8s-at-home/README.md

 **This is currently a work-in-progress.
 This note will be removed once the setup is fully documented.**

-K8S at Home name is documentation for myself as well as a guide to other developers they may set up their own Kubernetes infrastructure for their own use.
-This stack will be for long-term use (at-home production) and has the capability to be scaled out at a later time.
+K8S at Home name is documentation for myself as well as a guide to other developers they may set up their own Kubernetes infrastructure available on a home server for long-term use; even to host their own websites and code repositories.

 Kubernetes has a fairly steep learning curve; this repository contains condensed information to bring devs up to speed fairly quickly.